Skip to content

 Certificate in Quantitative Methods for Policy and Equity Analysis

-Students in the certificate program are eligible for all graduate student services offered at the Marxe School.
 The credits are fully transferable to the MPA and MIA degrees.
 MPA and MIA degree students are eligible to apply for the certificate program.

 Program Goals